 vSphere Bitfusion has a client-server architecture.
 The product allows multiple client virtual machines (VMs) running artificial intelligence (AI) and machine learning (ML) applications to share access to remote GPUs on virtual machines running vSphere Bitfusion server software.
 You run the applications on the vSphere Bitfusion client machines, while the GPUs that provide acceleration are installed on the vSphere Bitfusion server machines across a network.
 The applications can open files, allocate memory, and call CUDA as if operating on a machine with local GPUs.

-vSphere Bitfusion Functionality
+How does vSphere Bitfusion work

-- vSphere Bitfusion Server
+- What is a vSphere Bitfusion server?

 - vSphere Bitfusion server runs on an ESXi host with locally installed GPUs as a VMware appliance, which is a preconfigured virtual machine (VM) with prepackaged software and services.
 The server requires access to the local GPUs, usually through VMware vSphere ® DirectPath I/O™.

-- vSphere Bitfusion Client
+- What is a vSphere Bitfusion client?

 - vSphere Bitfusion client runs on VMs which run the AI and ML applications.

-- vSphere Bitfusion Plug-In
+- What is a vSphere Bitfusion plug-in?

-- The vSphere Bitfusion servers register a vSphere Bitfusion Plug-in with VMware vCenter Server.
+- The vSphere Bitfusion servers register a vSphere Bitfusion plug-in with VMware vCenter Server.
 The plug-in provides monitoring and management of vSphere Bitfusion clients and servers.

-- vSphere Bitfusion Cluster
+- What is a vSphere Bitfusion cluster?

 - vSphere Bitfusion cluster is the set of all vSphere Bitfusion servers and clients in a vCenter Server instance.

-- The vSphere Bitfusion client creates a vSphere Bitfusion group during the installation process.
+bitfusion.
 Only the members of the group can use vSphere Bitfusion.
 Certain configuration files are set up with appropriate permissions and the members of the group inherit appropriate limits to work effectively with vSphere Bitfusion.